-We completed the acquisition of the electrical contractor in North Carolina in the first quarter of 2020 with a total preliminary purchase price of \$41.6 million.
+We completed one acquisition in the first quarter of 2020 with a total preliminary purchase price of \$41.1 million.
 This acquisition is reported in our electrical services segment.
-We completed the acquisition of Walker, which is reported in our electrical services segment, in the second quarter of 2019 with a total purchase price of \$235.4 million.
-In 2019, in addition to the Walker acquisition, we completed one acquisition in the first quarter of 2019 and one acquisition in the second quarter of 2019 with a total purchase price of \$2.6 million.
+In 2019, in addition to the Walker acquisition, we completed one acquisition in the first quarter of 2019 with a total purchase price of \$1.6 million.

 The results of operations of acquisitions are included in our consolidated financial statements from their respective acquisition dates.
 Our consolidated Balance Sheet includes preliminary allocations of the purchase price to the assets acquired and liabilities assumed for the applicable acquisitions pending the completion of the final valuation of intangible assets and accrued liabilities.
-Excluding the Walker and TAS acquisitions, the acquisitions completed in the current and prior year were not material, individually or in the aggregate.
+Excluding the Walker acquisition, the acquisitions completed in the current and prior year were not material, individually or in the aggregate.
 Additional contingent purchase price ("earn-out") has been or will be paid if certain acquisitions achieve predetermined profitability targets.
 Such earn-outs, when they are not subject to the continued employment of the sellers, are estimated as of the purchase date and included as part of the consideration paid for the acquisition.
 If we have an earn-out under which continued employment is a condition to receive payment, then the earn-out is recorded as compensation expense over the period earned.

-5. Goodwill and Identifiable Intangible Assets, Net
+5. Goodwill